Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 - Context must persist across time

 If these conditions are not met, a simpler AI solution is typically more suitable.
-But when they are, planning-based agents can turn manual, error-prone work into something scalable and reliable.
+But when they are, deep agents can turn manual, error-prone work into something scalable and reliable.

 How does task decomposition work in deep agent systems?